 How Does GPS Work Internationally?

-GPS works the same no matter where you are, using Global Positioning Satellites to triangulate the position of the GPS tracking device and determine it’s exact location.
+GPS works the same no matter where you are, using Global Positioning Satellites to triangulate the position of the GPS tracking device and determine its exact location.
 The difference between domestic and international tracking is not the tracking itself, which involves satellites, but the reporting, which utilizes cellular signals.

-In the United States, many popular cellular service providers utilize both CDMA and GSM networks that may be in a different frequency then the rest of the world.
+In the United States, many popular cellular service providers utilize both CDMA and GSM networks that may be in a different frequency than the rest of the world.
 In order to work properly with the local cellular networks around your home country, we use GSM SIM cards that are designed for use by individual network providers.
 If you’re using a GPS tracker internationally, it’s necessary to purchase a tracker that is specifically designed for international use because domestic GPS trackers are only designed for use within the United States.
 Depending on where you’re traveling with your international GPS tracker, you’ll need to update your plan to ensure that it has been made compatible with all of your destination countries.